anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 responder first fails to connect, the Join Proxy SHOULD skip this responder in further connection attempts for other connecting pledges.

-Stateless proxies can not learn unresponsiveness or unreachability of a responder through connection attempts.
-Instead, they SHOULD perform a stateless responsivness/reachability check for each responder that the Join Proxy is actively forwarding packets to from one or more pledges.
+Stateless proxies cannot learn unresponsiveness or unreachability of a responder through connection attempts.
+Instead, they SHOULD perform a stateless responsiveness/reachability check for each responder that the Join Proxy is actively forwarding packets to from one or more pledges.
 If no packets are returned from such a responder over a period of more than 30 seconds, then the responder SHOULD be considered unreachable for at least 180 seconds.
 Unreachability signaling received in response to packets sent to the responder SHOULD trigger this unreachability status after it persists for 10 seconds.

-Using newly discovered responders in stateless proxies must be done carefully.
-Consider the common case that service announcements for a primary responder did stop due to network issue, the Join Proxy starts to send packets to a secondary responder, and then the primary responder becomes reachable and the Join Proxy sees service announcements for it.
-If the Join Proxy would now start to forward packets from pledges to this primary responder due to its higher precedence, then this could unnecessarily break ongoing connections from clients whose packets are currently forwarded to the lower preference Join Proxy.

-Replacing to use a selected responder in a stateless Join Proxy with a better one SHOULD hence only be done if no packets have been exchanged between pleges and the current selected responder through the Join Proxy for more than 300 seconds.
-This long timeout specifically intends to not break connections in which the registrar keeps the pledge waiting for an administrative response such as an operator performing a policy validation for enrollment.

 Load balancing as described in {{responder-selection}} is NOT RECOMMENDED for stateless proxies because per-pledge stateless load balancing may involve more